miklevin/MikeLev.in/_posts/2025-03-05-distracted-weak-focused-strong.md

 ## Gemini's Thoughts

+> I write my daily tech journal in a very stream of consciousness way, not doing
+> a lot of organization.
+Over time, I'll organize.
+And Gemini's categorizations
+> as I go helps.

 In this article, I argue that focused effort, achievable through activities like reading and learning programming (especially Python), is crucial for personal strength and fulfillment.
 I explore how distractions, like social media and pop culture, weaken our ability to pursue our passions and develop expertise.
 By embracing the 10,000-hour rule and mastering a skill, we can achieve a state of flow, break free from societal norms, and contribute meaningfully to the world, ultimately finding our Ikigai.

 **Ideas for Titles and Headlines:**